 - Manager: Veljko Paunović

-Paunović’s late-season charge ended a 24-year exile; the feel-good factor is huge in Asturias.
-Survival will hinge on tightening a defence that still conceded 53 in the second tier, while Luka Jović’s pending arrival could supply the goals to stay afloat.
+Velijko Paunović’s late-season charge ended a 24-year exile for the Primera Division, and the feel-good factor is huge in Asturias.
+Survival will hinge on tightening a defense that still conceded 53 goals in the second tier, while Luka Jović’s pending arrival could supply the goals to stay afloat.

 Real Sociedad